temporaer/wurzel/README.markdown

 			--no-gauss-fit                        save some time
 			--no-subpix-pos                       save some time

+- Note to some of the parameters:

+  - `force`: after Dijkstra algorithm has been executed, the result is written to files `d_map.dat` and `p_map.dat`.
+When you re-run `grid`, these files will be loaded instead of re-running Dijkstra.
+After changing scales in the vesselness measure or `dijkstra-stop-val`, you have to use this parameter to ensure that the distance/predecessor maps are updated.
+  - `dijskstra-stop-val`:
+    Most of the MRI image volume does not belong to the root.
+You can avoid determining its connectivity (which takes a lot of time) by choosing a maximum distance from the root you want to explore.
+  - `leaf-select-method`:
+    a voxel is considered to be a leaf node if it is above `start-threshold` /and/ its distance to the root node is less than `total-len-thresh` /and/
+    - `edge_detect` is the method used in the VISAPP paper for maize. it is true if the upstream/downstream ratio is above `min-flow-thresh`.
+    - `subtree_weight`: In the subtree defined by the current node, the sum of the weights above threshold must be larger than `min-flow-thresh`.
+    - `median_raw` In a limited depth breadth first search towards the root, the median of the visited values must at least be `min-flow-thresh`.

 - Note that when running everything through `make` commands as suggested above, you need to adjust the `dijkstra/grid` parameters in the `Makefile`.